cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 All 4 kits arrived on 6/7/2021.

 I collected the **1st sample** (ID 31201053202314) on **6/7/2021**.
 Bastu mostly licked the foam collector, so hopefully that is OK (versus having more direct contact with her teeth).
-The prior training helped keep her from running away, but he hasn't quite figured out what is earning her the treat afterwards.
+The prior training helped keep her from running away, but she hasn't quite figured out what is earning her the treat afterwards.

 I collected the **2nd sample** (ID 31201053201942) on **6/8/2021**.
 Again, Bastu mostly licked the foam collector.